thabomosenthal/taskify-ts/README.md

-# Taskify
+# Todolify
-A task-list page
+A todo-list page